Hulatang: History

-The exact origin of the soup cannot be accurately pinpointed now, but since the pepper, the main ingredient of the soup was not introduced to China until the Tang Dynasty.
-The soup was dubbed came into being after that, around Song Dynasty.
+After returning to the palace, the young eunuch handed these two prescriptions to the Imperial Buttery to develop a bowl of soup with a comprehensive color, aroma, and flavor.
+The taste was even more fragrant, and it could also sober up and refresh the mind, appetizer, and strengthen the spleen.
+This bowl of soup was presented to the emperor.
+When the emperor asked what the soup was called, the little eunuch had a brainstorm and replied, "prolong life soup".

+After the "Jingkang incident", the little eunuch drifted to the folk and opened a breakfast shop.
+A guest accidentally sprinkled pepper into the pot.
+Unexpectedly, the taste was more rich and full-bodied.
+Later, it was named "Hulatang".

 Along the decades, the soup has evolved into a good many variations in different parts of China, according to local people's flavor and preferences, but the most basic and characteristic thing about the soup has never changed, that it is heavily seasoned with pepper and the texture of the soup is outstandingly thick and sticky.
 In addition to pepper, some herbs and flavourings such as ginger, aniseed and fennel are added into the boiling soup to improve the flavour and make it spicy and hot.

 In modern China, especially for northerners, hulatang is a popular breakfast dish.
 A bowl of soup usually starts at four Yuan, but can be more expensive depending on the fame of the restaurant, quality and variety of its ingredients.

+On 10 June 2021, the Xiaoyao Hu La Tang cooking technique was announced as the fifth batch of national intangible cultural heritage.

 Variation

-Beiwudu Hulatang
+Beiwudu hulatang

-The Hulatang in Beiwudu is boiled with dozens of spices, thus the color of the soup is dark.
-And it tastes very hot because of the black peppers.
-Another name of Beiwudu Hulatang is “eight treasures soup”, which means there are many ingredients in it.
-Usually the ingredients includes gluten, kelp, vermicelli, peanut, pepper and so on.
+The hulatang in Beiwudu is boiled with dozens of spices, so the color of the soup is dark.
+It tastes very hot because of the black peppers.
+Another name of Beiwudu hulatang is "eight treasures soup", which means there are many ingredients in it.
+Usually the ingredients include gluten, kelp, vermicelli, peanut, pepper and so on.

-Xiaoyaozhen Hulatang
+Xiaoyaozhen hulatang

 The main difference between the soups is the usage of different spices.
-People can not tell what exact the proportional difference is between Beiwudu and Xiaoyaozhen.
-But the Xiaoyaozhen hot pepper soup is more prevailing as people in Xiaoyaozhen migrate to other place.
-Xiaoyaozhen used to be an important town because of the prosperity of canal transportation in Song Dynasty.
-So, the Hulatong spreads with those people who earn their living outside their hometown.
-And Xiaoyaozhen is one of the most important genre of Hulatang now.
+People cannot tell the proportional difference between Beiwudu and Xiaoyaozhen, but the Xiaoyaozhen hot pepper soup is more common as people in Xiaoyaozhen migrate to other places.